 Reverend Mark Goodhand arrived as Minister in 2008 to find the 400-seat, Grade II listed church building in a state of disrepair and Firth Park in real need of hope and love.
 He said: “We had to do something.
 And asking the community what they needed was a huge part of what we needed to do.
 As we got to know and understand our community, they got to know and trust us.
 The one thing that consistently emerged was that Firth Park needed safe, affordable places for young children to go with parents, grandparents or carers, who also needed to feel comfortable and welcome.”

-Methodist Insurance Fund grant of £25,000 helps build a ‘new’ community where all are welcome
+Grant of £25,000 helps build a ‘new’ community where all are welcome

 The Firth Park project involved major works to repair and reconfigure the church building into a modern worship and community space, including a permanent soft-play area and café.
 ‘Sam’s Space’ opened in February 2020 and, with a new Soft Play Development Worker (combining management with pastoral care), the church is increasingly integrating worship and community care.